esa/kazoo/README.md

-buildsupport is a low-level TASTE command, responsible for the generation of skeletons and some glue code.
+aadl-parser is a low-level TASTE command

 License: LGPL (see LICENSE file)